parob/graphql-api/docs/content/en/_index.md

     weight: 10
 ---

-{{% pageinfo %}}
-A powerful and intuitive Python library for building GraphQL APIs with a code-first, decorator-based approach.
+> **A powerful and intuitive Python library for building GraphQL APIs with a code-first, decorator-based approach.**
-{{% /pageinfo %}}

 # GraphQL API for Python